 When it comes to the holidays at Walt Disney World, there are three questions we receive more than any others.
 One of those is “when will Christmas decorations go up in the parks & resorts?”
 That’s what we’ll answer in this post.
 (Updated October 26, 2023.)

 As people plan their Christmas trips months in advance, it makes sense that this would be important information.
-Although dates are not yet official, Walt Disney World likely kicks off Christmas on November 10, 2023.
+This year, Walt Disney World likely kicks off Christmas on November 11, 2023.
 However, there are a couple of exceptions to this.
-Mickey’s Very Merry Christmas Party in Magic Kingdom usually starts a few days earlier.
+Mickey’s Very Merry Christmas Party in Magic Kingdom starts a few days earlier, on November 9.
 By contrast, the EPCOT International Festival of the Holidays starts later–on November 24, 2023.

 With only a few exceptions, it’s likely that decorations won’t be scaled back for Christmas 2023.
 Three years ago, travel plummeted and a number of modifications for health and safety were made.
 Then for the last two years, the changes are due to Walt Disney World’s 50th Anniversary, which overshadowed both Halloween and Christmas in the process.
 With the World’s Most Magical Celebration over by November 2023, we’re optimistic Christmas will once again take center stage this year.

 In a normal year, Walt Disney World’s Holiday Services team always gets a jump start on Halloween by putting up the more ambiguous decor in late October, and we’d expect that to continue in late October 2023.

 This includes tinsel stars in Hollywood Studios, luminaries in Animal Kingdom, and gingerbread house construction at Disney’s Grand Floridian Resort, among other things.
 Some of this–like gingerbread house construction–necessarily occurs in October, as it needs to be ready for the start of the holiday season and takes a week or longer to complete.